 This machine supports ground coffee and ESE pod formats and it can make cappuccinos and espressos, the latter of which it can make two at once.

 The Scultura has a removable tank with a capacity of 1.4-litres, a machine pressure of 15 bars and there is a removable drip tray for easy cleaning, as well.

 You'll also find a couple of handy features with this number, including a steam pipe, auto-off function and a cup warmer, but no adjustable temperature feature.

 The Francis Francis Y3 coffee machine's rectangle, angular look makes it perfect for a contemporary kitchen.

-Like the DeLonghi Scultura, this model is also available in a few colours but it is a little more daring with a lime green model and orange option available, alongside black and white.
+Like others, this model is also available in a few options but it is a little more daring with a lime green model and orange option available, alongside black and white.

 The Inissia is a capsule model that unsurprisingly uses Nespresso capsules and it will make one espresso at a time, meaning if you have a dinner party you'll be standing in your kitchen for a while.

-When it comes to features, the Inissia doesn't pack them in, with no cup warmer, adjustable temperature, filter or steam pipe but does come in under the £100 mark with a removable drip tray and a nice retro style.
+When it comes to features, the Inissia doesn't pack them in, with no cup warmer, adjustable temperature, filter or steam pipe but does come with a removable drip tray and a nice retro style.